$H \rightarrow b\overline{b}j$ at Next-to-Next-to-Leading Order Accuracy: Note added

 \section{Note added}

 A previous version of this manuscript, submitted to the {\tt{arXiv}}, incorrectly claimed a disagreement with the existing two-loop calculation presented in Ref.~\cite{Ahmed:2014pka}.
-This was due to a miss-interpretation on our part of the results of Ref.~\cite{Ahmed:2014pka}.
-Specifically, in two of the coefficients in Ref.~\cite{Ahmed:2014pka} $t$ and $u$ are retained (the remaining coefficients are functions of $y$ and $z$ only), whereas our results are constructed in terms of $y$ and $z$ only.
+This was due to a misinterpretation on our part of the results of Ref.~\cite{Ahmed:2014pka}.
+Specifically, in two of the coefficients in Ref.~\cite{Ahmed:2014pka} the Mandelstam invariants $t$ and $u$ are retained (the remaining coefficients are functions of the variables $y$ and $z$ only), whereas our results are constructed in terms of $y$ and $z$ only.
 Our notation is different from Ref.~\cite{Ahmed:2014pka} ($t \leftrightarrow u$) and the residual $t$ and $u$ dependence in the two coefficients was incorrectly evaluated in our initial comparison.
 Once this is altered accordingly our results are in perfect agreement.